 Altars for most gods (except Lugonu, Jiyva, and Beogh) are likely to appear in the Ecumenical Temple, which holds anywhere from 6 to 14 altars.
 Any altars not found in the Temple are guaranteed to appear in the main Dungeon between level 1 and level 9.
 Additional altars may be found in various other locations deeper into the Dungeon and its sub-branches.

-Lugonu's altars may be found in the Abyss or in the rare corrupted version of the Ecumenical Temple.
-Jiyva's altars may found at the entrance to or inside the Slime Pits, and, very rarely, early in the main dungeon.
+Lugonu's altars may be found in the Abyss or in rare corrupted versions of the Ecumenical Temple.
+Jiyva's altars may found at the entrance to or inside the Slime Pits, in rare corrupted versions of the Temple, and (very rarely) early in the main dungeon.
 Finally, altars to Beogh can appear in the Orcish Mines, or more rarely in the main dungeon, most commonly near the entrance to the Orcish Mines.

 - In 0.19, Uskayaw the Reveler and Hepliaklqana the Forgotten joined the pantheon, and Pakellas the Inventive, the engineer god of magical devices, was removed.

 - Pakellas, the god of magical gadgets joined the pantheon in 0.18.

 - Random choice by faded altars were introduced in 0.17.